 Dr Carolyn Hogg has been working on the conservation of threatened species for over twenty-five years both in Australia and overseas, and is currently the Senior Research Manager for the Australasian Wildlife Genomics Group at the University of Sydney.
-Carolyn has been working with the Save the Tasmanian Devil Program for the past ten years; in addition to other species such as orange-bellied parrots, koalas, bilbies and woylies.
+Carolyn has been working with the Save the Tasmanian Devil Program for 13 years; in addition to other species such as orange-bellied parrots, koalas, bilbies and woylies.
 Working closely with both her academic and conservation management partners Carolyn's vision is to create a conservation legacy for Australia by changing the way we integrate science, management and policy; to proactively promote species’ resilience in the face of a changing world.
 Carolyn is achieving this by developing better tools and technologies to integrate molecular genetics into real-time conservation management decisions.
 Carolyn is the Science-Lead for the new Threatened Species Initiative which aims to develop genomic resources for Australia's threatened species, and a conservation toolkit to upskill managers/practitioners in how to use these resources for science-based decisions and policy.